 Barton seems uninterested in whether his students enjoy what he's teaching them or how many if any continue to study mathematics afterwards.
 Someone taught entirely following the approach of How I Wish I'd Taught Maths could come away capable of passing their exams but with no idea what mathematics is or why anyone would want to study it.
 In the unlikely event they are motivated to get that far without other drivers (parents or extra-curricular inspiration), I'm picturing them in an Oxford admissions interview, being asked questions like "Do you have a favourite mathematician?" and "What's a bit of mathematics that really excites you?", and not being able to come with anything more than "I'm really good at integration by parts".
 That may seem like an elite problem, but it's even worse for less privileged children with no chance of experiencing mathematics in contexts outside school: they are the ones most likely to go away with a lifetime aversion to "mathematics" — after forgetting, within months, everything they knew at sixteen about solving simultaneous equations or doing angle calculations, no matter how well-drilled into them that was.

 So if you're a mathematics teacher, or otherwise involved in teaching mathematics, you should read Craig Barton's How I Wish I'd Taught Maths: there's a wealth of useful information in it.
-But you should also read Paul Lockhart's A Mathematician's Lament (freely available online), think about what you are trying to achieve, and maybe find yourself a balance between expertly hammering a bunch of procedural skills into your students and passionately conveying to them the excitement and wonder of mathematics.
+But you should also read Paul Lockhart's A Mathematician's Lament (an abridged version of which is freely available online), think about what you are trying to achieve, and maybe find yourself a balance between expertly hammering a bunch of procedural skills into your students and passionately conveying to them the excitement and wonder of mathematics.

 - External links: